Diversity and inclusion: values and pillars of corporate culture

 Flexible work

-The Group's management policy promotes and supports the correct balance between professional and private life, promoting forms of flexibility in the organization to facilitate people in the performance of their work activities, in relation to their family, health and personal conditions. (flexible working hours, teleworking, smart working, part time, ultra-daily flexibility).
-Thanks to these experiences of flexibility and the launch of a strong digitalization process in the human resources field, in 2022 the Group has been able to respond effectively to the new needs of the corporate population related to the pandemic and the resulting lockdown, using all forms of conciliation available.
+The Group's management policy promotes and supports a proper work-life balance, encouraging forms of flexibility in the organization that facilitate people in carrying out their work activities, in relation to their family, health and personal conditions. (flexible working hours, telecommuting, smart working, part time, ultra-daily flexibility).

 Welfare services